 Homicide investigation in Birmingham

 BIRMINGHAM, Ala.
-(WBRC) - A homicide investigation in underway in Birmingham at the 700 block of New Hill Avenue.
+(WBRC) - Birmingham Police are investigating a homicide at 32nd Street SW and Beulah Avenue.

-The Public Information Division is en route according to Birmingham PD.
-We will keep you updated with the details as they are made available.
+The Public Information Division is en route to provide further details.
+We will update this story as information is released.

 CLICK HERE TO GET THE WBRC FOX6 NEWS APP